Friday, May 15, 2026

 "Your fellow servant,

-"Br Grace."
+"Br Grace.

 Praise the Lord!
 He also reported on four of the thirteen new fellowships that he recently visited, saying that he has spent time with the two elders at the Alitimon fellowship, developing leadership in them.
 At the Awawal fellowship, where he continues to do leadership development with the elder, there is growth in numbers, as three gave their lives to the Lord, making it 48 believers in total.
 At the Ongole fellowship, prayers are still needed to identify elders; but the believers are joyfully attending LTGs and discipleship.
-Plus more prayers needed to overcome the witchcraft prevalent in this village.
+Plus more prayers are needed to overcome the witchcraft prevalent in this village.

 Finally, just since our last newsletter, we now have the newly-established Amidakan fellowship.
 It's a heavily dominated Catholic village, so this is a major breakthrough in answer to years of prayer by bro Grace!
 He and his team have started discipling the ten people there, who came to the Lord in March, and they've formed three LTGs.
 He said, "I was especially touched by the way Francis, his wife Sarah, and their son Geoffrey warmly welcomed us into their home, and readily opened their hearts to the Lord!"
 We rejoice with him and praise God for all this wonderful progress.